 Kevin’s real passion is in serving his community through Potter’s House.
 He is completely dedicated to his patients and staff.
 The Potter’s House team shows support to the Mitochondrial Community by participating in fundraisers such as walks and in 2014 hosted a Cream Mito event.
-He and his family traveled to Uganda in the spring of 2014 to serve on their first mission trip with Pipeline Worldwide.
-They were forever changed by this experience and plan to return soon.
-As a pharmacist, he identified many ways to help the people of Uganda and plans to further his service to them on future medical mission trips.
-Kevin sits on the Pipeline Worldwide Board of Directors as well.
-The success of Potter’s House has created a sharing platform Dr. Borg uses to mentor and collaborate with other pharmacy professionals to promote safe, quality, evidence based compounding.
+The success of Potter’s House has created a sharing platform Dr. Borg uses to mentor and collaborate with other pharmacy professionals to promote safe, quality, evidence-based compounding.
 Dr. Borg is a member of Vistage and regularly participates in private, small group seminars and national speaking engagements.
 He participates annually in Compounders on Capitol Hill in Washington D.C. to lobby on behalf of his profession and advocates making sure patients have access to compounded medication.

-Kevin is a devoted husband, father and friend.
-He enjoys quality time with family and playing golf.
+Kevin is a devoted, father and friend.
+He enjoys quality time with his family and playing golf.